-PHYSIO-LIFE IS NOW OPEN FOR URGENT FACE-TO-FACE CONSULTATIONS ONLY & CONTINUES TO OFFER VIRTUAL/VIDEO CONSULTATIONS
+PHYSIO-LIFE IS NOW OPEN FOR FACE-TO-FACE CONSULTATIONS & ALSO CONTINUES TO OFFER VIRTUAL/VIDEO CONSULTATIONS IF NECESSARY

-If you are unsure what is deemed an URGENT consultation please don't hesitate to give us a call on 01462 757050 to discuss.
+If you are unsure whether a face-to-face consultation or virtual consultation is more suitable please don't hesitate to give us a call on 01462 757050 to discuss.

-Following the government recently easing lock down measures and following guidance in line with Public Health England, The Chartered Society of Physiotherapy (our professional body) and Physio-First (a formal association offering support to private Physiotherapists) we are now able to offer limited face to face appointments.
+Following the government easing lock down measures earlier in the year and following guidance in line with Public Health England, The Chartered Society of Physiotherapy (our professional body) and Physio-First (a formal association offering support to private Physiotherapists) we are now able to offer face to face appointments.